scikit-image/scikit-image/doc/source/skips/template.rst

 regarding the SKIP, but could also contain additional comments about that
 discussion:

-- This includes links to mailing list threads or relevant GitHub issues.
+- This includes links to discussion forum threads or relevant GitHub issues.

 References and Footnotes